Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 ARCS recommends that Student attend Class for a minimum of 30 minutes, per week, throughout Student’s Enrollment Term.

-Any and/or all Workbook Assignment(s) that Student submits concurrent with a week during which Student fails to attend Class for a minimum of 30 minutes, for any and/or no reason, will be rejected, with no Grade determined; furthermore, Student will be required to attend Class for a minimum of 30 minutes before such Workbook Assignment(s) will be accepted and Graded.
+Any and/or all Journal/Workbook Assignment(s) that Student submits concurrent with a week during which Student fails to attend Class for a minimum of 30 minutes, for any and/or no reason, will be rejected, with no Grade determined; furthermore, Student will be required to attend Class for a minimum of 30 minutes before such Journal/Workbook Assignment(s) will be accepted and Graded.

 If at any time and for any and/or no reason Student does not and/or cannot attend Class(es), Student will continue to be accountable for all of their respective Tuition payments, in order to remain enrolled in the Program.

-ARCS and Professor(s) individually reserve the right to adjust the order, schedule and/or availability of Classes, at any time and for any and/or no reason.
-If a particular Professor becomes unavailable on a permanent basis, Student may find a replacement Professor in Student’s respective Portal.
+ARCS reserves the right to adjust the order, schedule and/or availability of Classes, at any time and for any and/or no reason.
+If a particular Class or Facilitator becomes unavailable on a permanent basis, Student may find a replacement Class and Facilitator in Student’s respective Portal dashboard.

 COURSEWORK ACCESS LIMITS